Timeshare International Treaties

 - the judgement accords to the English rules of private international law

-The subject matters in timeshare disputes are very testing, and any application for summary judgement in the UK attracts a very high barrier of proof from the resort.
+The subject matters in timeshare disputes are very testing, and an application for summary judgement in the UK attracts a very high barrier of proof from the resort.

-It is therefore a test of fairness conduct and reasonableness which we be tested by the UK Courts.
+It is, therefore, a test of fairness, conduct and reasonableness which is tested by the UK Courts.

 “No Win No Fee” Compensation Claims Please contact Mrs Glynn on 01253 208482